josephryan/tmppolar/workshop2023.md

 # Polar Genomics Workshop Pipeline

-At the start, you may want to search and replace "GATORLINK" with your gatorlink.
+Each occurrence of "GATORLINK" below should be replaced with your GATORLINK username.

 ### SETUP